JamilOmar/autopublish-changesets-action/README.md

 ## Outputs
 The action will provide one output:

-hasChangeset - The result from the action indicating if there was a changeset. isPublished - The result from the action indicating if the PR was published successfully to GitHub.
+hadChangeset - The result from the action indicating if there was a changeset.

 ## Usage
 Add the action to your job and allow auto publish from your changesets in your code.